What measures has the EU taken in response to the Russian invasion of Ukraine?

 - Ukraine: Council adopts renewal of temporary trade liberalisation and other trade concessions - Press-release European Council (25 May 2023)

-- Ukraine: Council backs the renewal of EU’s autonomous trade measures - Press release of the Council of the EU on the renewal of trade concessions for Ukraine (08-04-2024)
+Ukraine and Moldova: Council approves the renewal of EU’s autonomous trade measures - Council press release on the renewal of autonomous trade measures (13-05-2024)

 - Commission Decision (EU) 2024/775 of 4 March 2024 on relief from import duties and VAT exemption on importation granted for goods to be distributed or made available free of charge to persons fleeing Russia’s military aggression against Ukraine and to persons in need in Ukraine (notified under document C(2024) 1333)